GeorginaCarlisle/GeorginaCarlisle/README.md

 ## My Collaborative Projects

-### Power Up Point (Winner of 1st place) - September 2023
+### Power Up Point (1st place) - September 2023

-In September I had the pleasure of being part of team **Greener Today** for the **Tech for a Greener Tomorrow – Hackathon for sustainable solution** Hackathon.
+In September I had the pleasure of being part of team **Greener Today** for the **Tech for a Greener Tomorrow – Hackathon for sustainable solution**.
 A group of strangers, we came together to form a well-functioning team of friends all working together to create the best possible project in the time available utilising our collective skills to the best advantage.

 Power Up Point is a site assisting electric vehicle users in locating a suitable charging point.
 <details>